The Ultimate Drops App Review: Worth a Free Download, But Won’t Make You Fluent

 But this five-minute limit also makes it extremely hard to learn a language solely through Drops.

 While it’s certainly worth the free download if you want fun, bite-sized vocabulary lessons when busy, it’s best paired with a more well-rounded language course.

-I took a deep dive into Drops, via its beginner Japanese course, to seek out both the app’s strengths and weaknesses.
+In this post, I took a deep dive into Drops using its beginner Japanese course to explore the app’s strengths and weaknesses.

 Description: Bite-sized language lessons to prevent burn-out.

 Languages offered: 45 languages, including popular options like German, Chinese and Spanish, as well as more obscure options like Ainu and Igbo.